Finitely presented simple groups and measure equivalence: Introduction

-We obtain the same result as in \cite{caprace-remy} and in \cite{SWZ} but for measure equivalence.
-Namely: \begin{thm} There are infinitely many measure equivalence classes of finitely presented, Kazhdan, simple groups.
-These groups are Kac-Moody lattices over finite fields with well chosen non-affine Weyl groups. \end{thm}
+\begin{thm} There are infinitely many measure equivalence classes containing finitely presented, Kazhdan, simple groups.
+These groups are Kac-Moody lattices over finite fields with well-chosen non-affine Weyl groups. \end{thm}

+Theorem \ref{infinite_family} is proven by studying the sequence of $\ell^2$-Betti numbers $(\b^k)_{k \in \na}$ of some of these lattices.
+Indeed, it was shown by Gaboriau that the sequence of $\ell^2$-Betti numbers of discrete countable groups is invariant by measure equivalence up to proportionality \cite[6.3]{gaboriau}.
+More precisely, we find for every $n \in \na$, a finitely presented, Kazhdan, simple (Kac-Moody) group $\L_n$ such that $\b^{d(n)}(\L_n) > 0$ and $\b^{k}(\L_n) = 0$ for $k > d(n)$, where $d(n) \to \infty$.
+Vanishing of $\b^k$ is a coarse equivalence invariant for any $k \in \na$ \cite{sauer-schrodl}, so this more precise statement proves the analogue of Theorem \ref{infinite_family} for coarse equivalence, in particular we recover the corresponding result of \cite{caprace-remy-non-distortion} concerning quasi-isometry classes.
+The result concerning coarse equivalence is not new, as it is implicit in \cite{caprace-remy-non-distortion}: they state that their result may alternatively be obtained using asymptotic dimension, which is a coarse equivalence invariant.

-It was shown by Gaboriau that $L^2$-Betti numbers of discrete countable groups up to proportionality are invariant by measure equivalence \cite[6.3]{gaboriau}.
-Petersen provides a first family of finitely generated simple (Kac-Moody) groups having non proportional sequences of $L^2$-Betti numbers \cite[6.8]{petersen} using an example by Dymara-Januszkiewicz \cite[8.9]{dymara}.
+Petersen provides a first family of finitely generated simple (Kac-Moody) groups having non proportional sequences of $\ell^2$-Betti numbers \cite[6.8]{petersen} using an example by Dymara and Januszkiewicz \cite[8.9]{dymarajanuszkiewicz}.
 Unfortunately, the groups in question are not Kazhdan and it is not known if they are finitely presented.
-A conjecture \cite{abramenko} says that such groups should never be finitely presented, due to the presence of $\infty$'s in the Coxeter diagram of the Weyl group.
+A conjecture \cite{abramenko-gates} says that such groups should never be finitely presented, due to the presence of $\infty$'s in the Coxeter diagram of the Weyl group.

-We follow the strategy outlined by Petersen but for families of Kac-Moody groups enjoying better properties.
-Now we describe the strategy in two steps.
-First, we use Dymara and Januszkiewicz's formula for $L^2$-Betti numbers of locally compact groups acting on some buildings (\cite[Section 8]{dymara}, here Theorem \ref{formuleBetti}).
-These groups include complete Kac-Moody groups, which can be seen as the ambient spaces of Kac-Moody lattices.
-Second, we use a result by Petersen \cite[5.9]{petersen} relating the $L^2$-Betti numbers of a topological group and its lattices to translate information from the topological group given by the formula at the level of the lattice.
+Our proof follows the strategy outlined by Petersen but for families of Kac-Moody groups enjoying better properties, we describe the strategy in two steps.
+First, we use Dymara and Januszkiewicz's formula for $L^2$-Betti numbers of locally compact groups acting on some buildings (\cite[Section 8]{dymarajanuszkiewicz}, here Theorem \ref{formuleBetti}, see also \cite{grinbaum-reizis-oppenheim} for weaker bounds on the thickness).
+These groups include (products of) complete Kac-Moody groups, which can be seen as the ambient spaces of Kac-Moody lattices.
+Second, we use a result by Petersen \cite[5.9]{petersen} relating the sequence of $\ell^2$-Betti numbers of a lattice to the sequence of $L^2$-Betti numbers of the ambient topological group.
+This allows us to prescribe vanishing and non-vanishing of some $\ell^2$-Betti numbers of Kac-Moody lattices.